Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Model and Problem Set

 For the studied case, the input matrix $G(\bfq): \rea^n \to \rea^{n\times 2}$ can be conformally partitioned as

-In the following assumption, some key properties of the matrix $G(\bfq)$ are underlined when modelling the continuum robot. \begin{assumption} \rm The input matrix $G(\bfq)$ of the continuum robot model \eqref{model:pH} -- or equivalently in \eqref{Gpart} -- satisfies \begin{itemize} \item[({\bf 1a})] $G(\bfq)$ is state-dependent and $C^1$-continuous.
+In the following assumption, some key properties of the matrix $G(\bfq)$ are underlined when modelling the continuum robot. \begin{assumption} \rm The input matrix $G(\bfq)$ of the continuum robot model \eqref{model:pH} -- or equivalently in \eqref{Gpart} -- satisfies \begin{itemize} \item[({\bf a})] $G(\bfq)$ is state-dependent and $C^1$-continuous.

-\item[({\bf 1b})] $G_1(\textbf{0}_n) = - G_1(\textbf{0}_n)$.
+\item[({\bf b})] $G_1(\textbf{0}_n) = - G_2(\textbf{0}_n)$.

-\item[({\bf 1c})] $|G_1(\bfq) + G_2(\bfq)| \neq 0$ for $\bfq\in {\calx} \backslash \{ \textbf{0}_n\}$. \end{itemize} \end{assumption}
+\item[({\bf c})] $\|G_1(\bfq) + G_2(\bfq)\| \neq 0$ for $\bfq\in {\calx} \backslash \{ \textbf{0}_n\}$. \end{itemize} \end{assumption}

-Among the above three items, the state-dependency of the input matrix is a key feature of the proposed model, which is instrumental to show tunability of open-loop stiffness of tendon-driven continuum robots.
-We will give more details about the input matrix in the sequel of the paper.
-The second item means that at the open-loop equilibrium (\emph{i.e.} $\bfq = \textbf{0}_n$), the tensions from two cables have the same value but with opposite directions.
+Among the above three items, the state-dependency of the input matrix is a key feature of the proposed model, which is instrumental in showing the tunability of open-loop stiffness of tendon-driven continuum robots.
+We will give more details about the input matrix in the subsequent sections of the paper.
+The second point ({\bf b}) means that at the open-loop equilibrium (\emph{i.e.} $\bfq = \textbf{0}_n$), the tensions in the two cables are equal in magnitude but opposite in direction.

 \begin{remark} Let us now consider a single link in the zoomed-in subfigure in Fig. \ref{fig:1-1}.
-If the forces along the cables are assumed lossless, their directions are nonparallel to the centroid of the continuum manipulator.
+If the forces along the cables are assumed lossless, their directions are nonparallel to the centroid of the continuum robot.
 The torques imposed on the first approximate link are given by $u_1 \mathcal{L}_1(q_1)$ and $u_2 \call_2(q_1)$ with $\mathcal{L}_1, \mathcal{L}_2$ the lever's fulcrums, which are nonlinear functions of the configuration $q_1$.
 From some basic geometric relations, it satisfies $\call_1(0)= \call_2(0)$.
 This illustrates the rationality of Assumption \ref{ass:1}. \end{remark}

+\begin{remark} In Assumption \ref{ass:1}(c), we assume that the geometry of the continuum robot satisfies the PCC condition.
+Additionally, the assumption that the \emph{curvatures} have an unchanged sign excludes the second type of configuration (S-shape) shown in Fig. \ref{fig:new}(b); see \cite{kim2013stiffness} for a comprehensive analysis of this case.
+This assumption is reasonable, as it covers the majority of scenarios for our platform.
+In contrast, the S-shape configuration necessitates precise symmetry in both the mechanical design and the wire arrangement. \end{remark}